 I studied Community Practice, Policy, and Advocacy at Bryn Mawr College’s Graduate School of Social Work and Social Research and had two really great field placements as a student.
 In my first year, I worked at Prevention Point Philadelphia, helping with the syringe-exchange program, Suboxone clinic, and drop-in center.
 Later, I worked with returning citizens at the Institute for Community Justice, which is part of Philadelphia FIGHT, an HIV/AIDS service organization.
 It was through these programs that I learned a lot about drug user health, harm reduction, HIV criminalization, and community-led advocacy.

-After graduating, I worked for the Trans-Health Information Project, now called the Trans Equity Project—a peer-led program based in North Philadelphia that helps connect trans folks to affirming medical and legal resources, and offers harm reduction based peer counseling.
-Then, in 2015, I was asked to come on as the Lead Therapist at Resources for Human Development’s Morris Home—the only inpatient, residential drug and alcohol treatment program in the world exclusively serving members of the transgender and gender non-conforming community.
+After graduating, I worked for the Trans-Health Information Project, now called the Trans Equity Project—a peer-led program based in North Philadelphia that helps connect transgender individuals to affirming medical and legal resources, and offers harm reduction focused peer counseling.
+Then, in 2015, I came on as the Lead Therapist at Resources for Human Development’s Morris Home—the only inpatient, residential drug and alcohol treatment program in the world exclusively serving members of the transgender and gender non-conforming community.

 It was through this role that I became a trainer out of necessity.

-Soon thereafter, I began expanding my training reach, bringing the knowledge gleaned from my work at Morris Home to both local and national conferences, while also honing my instructional and facilitation style by teaching Human Services courses such as Fundamentals of Case Management and Crisis Intervention Skills and Strategies as an adjunct professor at Harcum College.
+Soon thereafter, I began expanding my training reach, bringing the knowledge gleaned from my work at Morris Home to both local and national conferences.
+At the same time, I was also honing my instructional and facilitation style by teaching Human Services courses such as Fundamentals of Case Management and Crisis Intervention Skills and Strategies as an adjunct professor at Harcum College.
 In 2018, I came to Pathways to Housing PA with the hope that I could contribute some of my expertise around LGBTQ affirming care to a new organization.
 Since then, I’ve incorporated training on the Housing First model, harm reduction, and other service delivery best practices into my training repertoire.

 When you attend a training or workshop facilitated by someone who has little to no direct service experience, it shows.
 It’s one thing to understand theory and adult learning principles, and another thing to understand how to appropriately apply those theories to diverse practice settings.
-As the Director of HFU, I’m constantly encouraged by the brilliance of our clinical staff and continue to learn more about effective social service delivery through partnering with them on training, technical assistance, and consulting work.
+As the Director of HFU, I’m constantly encouraged by the brilliance and creativity of our clinical staff, and I continue to learn more about effective social service delivery through partnering with them on training, technical assistance, and consulting work.

 Although I never intentionally set out on a path to provide training and consulting, it is something I’ve grown very passionate about.
 I enjoy collaborating with others to problem solve around practice and implementation challenges using the firsthand knowledge I’ve accumulated during my 12 years of social service work in a variety of settings.
 Just as no two individual clients are alike, no two agencies are the same.
 I find that, with every training or consulting engagement, I learn new things that I can carry forward into my future work.